Amazing promotional video production

 Whatever style of animation, filming or screencasting you choose, it must achieve your goal.

-And there's no single video style that's right, only the one that works.
+And there's no single video style that's right, only the one that works for you.

 Who are you trying to appeal to?